FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

     a Domain Specific Language (DSL)

-  - Document and exchange the Algorithmic Trading Definition Language (FIXatdl) files associated with a FIX service offering
+  - Document and exchange the Algorithmic Trading Definition Language (FIXatdl&reg;) files associated with a FIX service offering

   - FIX session identification and transport configuration